Spin-orbit-coupling-induced phase separation in trapped Bose gases: Introduction

 In a two-component BEC, an artificial spin-orbit coupling can be synthesized between different hyperfine states via Raman lasers~\cite{Lin,Goldman,Zhai2015,Zhang2016}.
 Such a Raman-induced spin-orbit coupling is one dimensional.
 Rashba spin-orbit coupling, which is two dimensional, has also been experimentally realized in BECs~\cite{WuZ,Valdes}.
 The implementation of spin-orbit coupling in BECs gives rise to exotic quantum phases and rich superfluid properties, which opens an avenue for simulating topological matters and exploring superfluid dynamics~\cite{LiY,Manchon,LiJR,Khamehchi,Kartashov,Hasan,Valdes,Frolian}.
 In a Raman-type spin-orbit-coupled BEC, a stripe phase~\cite{Wang} can exist in miscible interactions~\cite{LiY,LiJR}.
 In contrast, for a Rashba spin-orbit-coupled BEC, the stripe phase may appear in the immiscible regime~\cite{Ho2011}.
-Very interestingly, Refs.~\cite{Hu2012,Zhang2012} have numerically found a spatially phase-separated ground state in a Rashba-coupled and harmonically trapped BEC with miscible interactions.
-Such a ground state in the miscible regime is unexpected for a usual two-component BEC without spin-orbit coupling.
-Reference~\cite{Hu2012} identifies that the exotic phase separation satisfies a combined symmetry of parity and a spin flip.
-The existence of this state is attributed by Refs.~\cite{Zhang2012,Song2013} to a spin-dependent force.
+Very interestingly, the authors of Refs.~\cite{Hu2012,Zhang2012} numerically found a spatially phase-separated ground state in a Rashba-coupled and harmonically trapped BEC with miscible interactions.
+Such a ground state in the miscible regime is unexpected for the usual two-component BEC without spin-orbit coupling. the authors of Ref.~\cite{Hu2012} identified that the exotic phase separation satisfies a combined symmetry of parity and a spin flip.
+The existence of this state is attributed to the authors of Refs.~\cite{Zhang2012,Song2013} to a spin-dependent force.
 The force is intrinsic in the presence of Rashba spin-orbit coupling and drives the two components moving in opposite directions.
 The force concept provides an intuitive picture for the unexpected phase separation.
 However, its weakness is obvious.
-The force is proportional to the square of Rashba spin-orbit coupling strength.
+The force is proportional to the square of the Rashba spin-orbit coupling strength.
 Therefore, a large strength is expected to generate a larger spatial separation.
-In contrast, numerical results show that the separation decreases with an increasing strength~\cite{Zhang2012,Song2013}.
+In contrast, the numerical results show that the separation decreases with an increasing strength~\cite{Zhang2012,Song2013}.
 So far, the physical origin of the unconventional phase separation in the miscible regime is yet to be addressed.
 It calls for an unambiguous interpretation, since the phase separation has already found a broad application in other excited states.
-In Refs.~\cite{Sakaguchi,Xu2015}, a spin-orbit-coupled bright soliton is found to be spatially separated in center-of-mass between the two components.
-Dynamics of the separation in bright solitons is analyzed by varying spin-orbit coupling strength~\cite{Wang2020}.
+In Refs.~\cite{Sakaguchi,Xu2015}, a spin-orbit-coupled bright soliton was found to be spatially separated in the center of mass between the two components.
+The dynamics of the separation in bright solitons is analyzed by varying spin-orbit coupling strength~\cite{Wang2020}.
 A spin-orbit-coupled single-vortex state, in which each component carries a singly quantized vortex, shows spatial separation between two components, and the separation is inversely proportional to spin-orbit coupling strength~\cite{Kato2017}.
 Recently, dynamics of the separation is triggered by a sudden quench of spin-orbit coupling strength in a trapped BEC~\cite{Ravisankar2021}.
 All mentioned separations occur in the miscible regime, causing a counterintuitive expectation.